volkmarnissen/server/introduction.md

       - start Modbus <=> MQTT (no configuration is required)
       - Open the User Interface for Modbus <=> MQTT to configure your Modbus devices and continue with Configuration (next Chapter)
+**Configure the MQTT Integration**
+  - in Settings -> Devices & Services -> Integration
+  - The MQTT Integration should be discovered, but not configured.
+  - Press "Configure" Button of the MQTT Integration
+  - Press "OK"

 ### **Configuration**
 Modbus2mqtt has a web Web UI to do nearly all required configurations.